willgertsch/MathStatsisHard/content/_index.md

 ---
 handle: hugo-theme-codex
 heading: MathStats is Hard
-subheading: Walkthroughs for statistical theory by a biostatistics PhD student.
+subheading: Statistical walkthroughs by a biostatistics PhD student.
 ---